screwdriver-cd/guide/docs/user-guide/metadata.md

 ### Coverage and Test Results

-You can populate coverage and test results on build page from a Screwdriver build through using metadata.
-Screwdriver UI will read from `tests.coverage` and `tests.results` in metadata and display them.
+You can populate coverage and test results and set their url to build artifact on build page from a Screwdriver build through using metadata.
+Screwdriver UI will read from `tests.coverage`, `tests.results`, `tests.coverageUrl` and `tests.resultsUrl` in metadata and display/set them accordingly.

 Example screwdriver.yaml should look something like below: